Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Security Tools/Wiz/Intro to WIZ.md

 Issues:  Multiple Finding collected by Wiz from multiple domains.

+Finding: Could be a vulnerability in this machine or a internet access to this machine.
+These are individual findings.

 - How to check ownership of the resources, in Wiz Itself.